ZhongXiLu/MuRa/README.md

 ## How to Install

-The project is built using Maven, so the regular Maven commands apply :)
+- The project is built using Maven, so the regular Maven commands apply: `mvn install` to install the modules.

-Use `mvn install` to install the modules.
+- Alternatively, you can download the executable jar on [the package page](https://github.com/ZhongXiLu/MuRa/packages/222793).

-Alternatively, you can download the jar executable on [the package page](https://github.com/ZhongXiLu/MuRa/packages/222793).
+- Finally, you can also use the web interface so you don't have to worry about setting the right values for the configuration and such: [MuRa-Web](https://github.com/ZhongXiLu/MuRa-Web).
+Skip the steps below if you do so. (***recommended***)

 ## How to Use